The Resolved Structure of a Low Metallicity Photodissociation Region: Discussion

 In low-metallicity environments, where dust-to-gas is lower (i.e.,\ $A_{\rm V}/N_{\rm H}$ is lower), there is expected to be a higher proportion of CO-dark H$_2$ \citep{Glover2010, Schruba12, Bolatto13, Nordon16, Madden20, Hu21, Bisbas21}, increasing the uncertainty in calibrating the $X_{\rm CO}$ factor.
 These lower metallicity environments in particular lead to deeper UV penetration, typically decreasing the amount of CO that can survive close to the dissociation front.
 This metallicity effect also leads to a more extended molecular zone \citep{Bolatto99, Rollig06, Schneider2021}, adding further uncertainty on the constraint for the $X_{\rm CO}$ conversion factor.
 It is important to note, that there is also a geometric aspect to the problem where complex filamentary geometry can dramatically increase the expected fraction of CO-dark \htwo gas compared to simple plane-parallel or spherical shell models \citep{Smith14}.

 The separation between the DF and the C/CO transition is observed to be \seppc, while the predicted separation for the constant pressure model is 0.045 pc.
-This corresponds to a modeled CO-dark gas column density of $N_2{\rm H}\sim 1.1\times 10^{22}$ cm$^{-2}$.
-We find that a Galactic PDR with the same incident FUV field and thermal pressure would have a CO-dark gas column density of $N_{\rm H2}\sim 2.1\times 10^{21}$ cm$^{-2}$.
-This difference indicates that the SMC N13 PDR has a CO-dark gas column density 5 times greater than that of a Milky Way PDR.The plane-parallel model depth extends past the observed emission peaks but the total depth is not tied to a specific molecular cloud model, and thus we are unable to obtain a unique H$_2$ column density.
+This corresponds to a modeled CO-dark gas column density of $N_{\rm H_2}\sim 1.1\times 10^{22}$ cm$^{-2}$.
+We find that a Galactic PDR with the same incident FUV field and thermal pressure would have a CO-dark gas column density of $N_{\rm H_2}\sim 2.1\times 10^{21}$ cm$^{-2}$, equivalent to a DF to C/CO separation of $0\farcs04$ or 0.012pc.
+This difference indicates that the SMC N13 PDR has a CO-dark gas column density 5 times greater than that of a Milky Way PDR.
+The plane-parallel model depth extends past the observed emission peaks but the total depth is not tied to a specific molecular cloud model, and thus we are unable to obtain a unique H$_2$ column density.
 Therefore we cannot calculate a precise value of $X_{\rm{CO}}$.
 The typical Galactic $X_{\rm{CO}}$ factor is $2\times10^{20}$ cm$^{-2}$/(K km s$^{-1})$.

 It is important to note that, in this case, there are no significant improvements in using [CI] 1$-$0 over CO to trace CO-dark H$_2$.
 In N13 the [CI] 1$-$0 emission is not particularly bright in the higher A$_{\rm{V}}$ molecular material traced by CO, as it would be expected if [CI] mostly arises from photodissociation in a thin PDR layer.
 Therefore it does not do a good job at capturing the bulk of the CO emitting molecular gas.
 Some studies propose [CI] as an alternative to trace molecular gas in regions where CO emission is weak or absent, or even find [CI] a better tracer of H$_2$ than CO in general \citep{Gerin00, Papadopoulos04, Kramer08, Glover2015, Bisbas2025}.
 Our results suggest that using [CI] to trace H$_2$, particularly in low-metallicity environments, has limitations.
 Further exploration of the conditions under which neutral carbon can be a reliable tracer of molecular gas is needed in order to establish its usefulness.